 With a production capacity of about 22 million tons per year, Samarco, which has customers in more than 15 countries, is regarded as the world’s second largest exporter of iron ore ingots.
 Inaugurated in 1977, this mining plant processes low content minerals into sophisticated high added value products, which are used by steel mills all over the world.

 Fully integrated from the mine to the port, the production process of the mining plant ensures high efficiency, low cost and safe operation.
-To guarantee and maintain the high level of the process, Samarco counts on five WEG motors since 2008 when the company implemented the Terceira Pelotização project.
-As a result of the Quarta Pelotização and Electrostatic Precipitator projects, in 2012, other 20 electric motors will be supplied to different Samarco plants.
+To guarantee and maintain the high level of the process, Samarco has relied on five large WEG motors since 2008 when the company implemented the Terceira Pelotização project.
+As a result of the Quarta Pelotização and Electrostatic Precipitator projects due to complete in 2012, another 20 electric motors will be supplied to different Samarco plants.

-Included in the package, WEG will supply wound rotor motors to drive ball mills, and large squirrel cage motors, which will be driven on fans/exhaust fans of pelletizing ovens.
+Included in the package, WEG will supply wound rotor motors to drive ball mills, and large squirrel cage motors which will drive exhaust fans of pelletizing ovens.

 In reference to the application of slip ring motors fitted with a motorized brush lifting system, these motors will ensure Samarco greater operational efficiency, reduced shutdowns and low maintenance.